pestrela/music/traktor/README.md

 Also, I've also hit the limits of Traktor mappings multiple times.
 Below are the features that are possible in Traktor but only by significantly increasing the mapping complexity.

 * **A) More modifiers**: I use a lot more than [8 modifiers](https://www.native-instruments.com/forum/threads/controllerism-more-modifiers-more-bits-more-conditions.329045/).
 I use a lot more than 3 bits per modifier state.
 To go around this I add a lot of complexity to my mappings.
+This in turn freezes your preferences window - please see below.
+* **B) Preferences window freeze:** To add more variables, you need to add extra mapping pages.
+Having more than 6 pages [freeze your preferences window](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/) **even if they are completely empty**.
-* **B) More conditionals**: I use a lot more than [2 conditions in my mappings](https://www.native-instruments.com/forum/threads/add-3rd-slot-for-modifier-conditions-in-controller-manager.325569/#post-1622169).
+* **C) More conditionals**: I use a lot more than [2 conditions in my mappings](https://www.native-instruments.com/forum/threads/add-3rd-slot-for-modifier-conditions-in-controller-manager.325569/#post-1622169).
 To go around this I [squeezed multipe states into each modifier](https://www.traktorbible.com/en/squeezing-modifiers.aspx).
 Again, this added a lot of complexity to my mappings.
-* **C) Global modifiers:** I miss [global modifiers](https://www.native-instruments.com/forum/threads/named-variables-operators.326339/#post-1628411), to link the state in multiple pages.
+* **D) Global modifiers:** I miss [global modifiers](https://www.native-instruments.com/forum/threads/named-variables-operators.326339/#post-1628411), to link the state in multiple pages.
 More info: page 87 of the [Rudi Elephant mapping](pics/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
-* **D) Preferences window freeze:** To add more variables, you need to add extra mapping pages.
-Having more than 6 pages [freeze your preferences window](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/) **even if they are completely empty**.

 ## Some Limitations of BOME mappings